Call for Proposals

 Panel:

 Proposals may be submitted for a panel discussion on a topic useful for forensic psychologists and/or attorneys.
-Panel presentations may be scheduled for longer time periods than paper presentations.
+Panel presentations may be scheduled for longer time periods than paper (workshop) presentations.
 Proposals for panel presentations should include a summary (up to 500 words), 3 learning objectives, and at least 3 references of recently published research articles that are relevant to the panel discussion.

 Student Posters: